VideoXum: Cross-modal Visual and Textural Summarization of Videos: Methodology

-The video-sum decoder $g_v(\cdot; \theta_{v})$ contains a \textbf{C}ontext \textbf{A}ggregation (CA) module that captures context from neighboring frames with local self-attention.
+\textbf{Video-Sum Decoder}.
+Inspired by long document encoding technique~\cite{beltagy2020longformer}, the video-sum decoder $g_v(\cdot; \theta_{v})$ employs a \textbf{C}ontext \textbf{A}ggregation (CA) module that captures context from neighboring frames with local self-attention.
 In particular, we first define a fixed-size slice window at each temporal position and then construct a binary local attention map ${M}^{LA} \in \{0,1\}^{T \times T}$ with a given window size $\varepsilon$.
-For example, Figure~\ref{fig:v2xsum-framework} ({\em right}) presents a local attention map with a window size $\varepsilon=7$.
-Next, we compute the local attention features $\mathcal{A}_{loc}$: where $\odot$ is element-wise multiplication and queries $Q$, keys $K$, and values $V$ are $d$-dimensional features generated from temporal-aware visual features $\tilde{\mathcal{Z}}$.
+For example, Fig.~\ref{fig:v2xsum-framework} ({\em right}) presents a local attention map with a window size $\varepsilon=7$.
+Next, we compute the local attention features $\mathcal{A}_{loc}$: where $\odot$ is element-wise multiplication, and queries $Q$, keys $K$, and values $V$ are $d$-dimensional features generated from temporal-aware visual features $\tilde{\mathcal{Z}}$.
 Finally, we feed local attention-enhanced features into a linear classifier to obtain the predictions of the frame-level importance scores $\{p_i\}_{i=1}^T$.
-Our training objective for video summarization is an averaged binary cross-entropy loss, as following: where $\hat{y_i} \in \{0,1\}$ denotes whether the $i$-th frame is a key frame, and $p_i$ indicates the predicted importance score of the $i$-th frame.
-Finally, we select the top 15\% of frames to attain a video-sum result $\mathcal{V}_\text{sum}$ in Eq.(\ref{eq:vsum}) from a long video.
+Our training objective for video summarization is an averaged binary cross-entropy loss, as following: